dpkpandey/Quantum-Sort-Tracker/README.md

-# QSort Physics Tracker — Level 4 optimesed version
+# QSort Physics Tracker — Level 6 optimesed version
-This tracker is most recent one  and optimesed for level 4 ( it includes all level as you want to impliment).
-Level 4 means it is the recent update on the tracker, as it is mentioned for debug.
+This tracker is most recent one  and optimesed for level 6 ( it includes all level as you want to impliment).
+This is indeed most recent one with the corresponding code, as it is mentioned for debug.
 As work is done, I will impliment all the level 6 very soon.
 As I need to work on theory as well

 > **QuantumSort (QSort):** A Classical–Quantum Hybrid Framework for Nonlinear Motion Tracking